catseye/Lexeduct/README.md

 of possible text filters that can be composed.
 Or at least, more than four.

-Each filter is in a seperate Javascript file in the `src/filter` directory which exports, node-style, a single function called `filter` which takes two arguments.
-For example, here is the source of the `upper` filter, found in `src/filter/upper.js`:
+Each filter is in a seperate Javascript file in the `src/filter` directory which exports, node-style, a single function called `makeFilter` which takes a configuration object and returns a filter function.
+The filter function takes two arguments: the current string of text to process, and (optionally) an object which can be used to store ancillary state.
+It should return either a string, or null (not yet supported), or an array of strings (not yet supported.)

+As a simple example, here is the source of the `upper` filter, found in `src/filter/upper.js`:

     module.exports = {
+        makeFilter: function(cfg) {
-        filter: function(line, state) {
+            return function(line, state) {
                 return line.toUpperCase();
+            };
         }
     };

 `state` is an object whose members may be read or written to store ancillary state.
 (Doing so will make it an 'impure' pipeline.)

-**NOTE**: this interface is likely to change real soon now, to support passing parameters to filters.

 TODO
 ----